-‘Darch's documentary-style images, both archival and contemporary, of the fictional town of Durlescombe harken back to some of the long-standing questions about the veracity of photography.
+“Darch's documentary-style images, both archival and contemporary, of the fictional town of Durlescombe harken back to some of the long-standing questions about the veracity of photography.
 Ranging from portraits to the smallest details of rural life, the series works together to paint a convincing picture of this non-exsistent village.
 But beyond this conceptual framework, his photographs are also powerful atmospheric constructions.
-There's a great tension between stillness and motion in many of his images, used succesfully along with bold composition strategies.’
-Dr Cliff Lauson, Senior Curator, Hayward Gallery, London.
+There's a great tension between stillness and motion in many of his images, used succesfully along with bold composition strategies.”

 Durlescombe is an ongoing series of photographs made in Devon in the South West of England.
-The work documents the people, places, landscapes and local industries of a fading rural culture and in doing so explores my own attachment to a region where generations of my family have lived and worked for almost one thousand years.
-But alongside its preoccupations with a specific place and identity, the work also aims to mirror social changes that extend far beyond its particular context, those that have seen local distinctiveness, as expressed through communal traditions, patterns of labour, crafts and religious rituals, increasingly subsumed into a more globalised economy and culture.
+The work documents the people, landscapes and local industries of a fading rural culture and in doing so explores my own identity and attachment to a region where generations of my family once lived and worked.

-The deep historical resonance of these photographs extends back to the Norman conquest of 1066, which brought with it an influx of new settlers to Devon from Northern France and beyond.
-In 1631, during the reign of King Charles I, William Darch was born in Dolton, and he became the first in a long line of millers that would own and work grain mills across Devon.
+In 1631 William Darch was born in Dolton, and he became the first in a long line of millers that would own and work grain mills across Devon.
 Many generations later, my four times great-grandfather Robert Darch owned and ran the mill in North Tawton until his death in 1805.
 I was born in Birmingham in 1979, and although I was aware that my roots were in Devon, during my formative years in the midlands I knew very little of this family history.
 More recently I have been increasingly drawn to work in and connect with places in this area, only later discovering their particular family connections and personal relevance.
-This sense of a shared history of place, along with a developing interest in remnants of that history, provided the catalyst for the Durlescombe project.